swiftly-solution/documentation/docgen/output/events/gameevents/onentitykilled.md

 ---

 # OnEntityKilled
-This event is triggered when entity_killed is triggered
+This event is triggered when entity_killed is triggered.
 ::: tabs
 @tab Lua
 ```lua